JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/03-From-Free-to-Run/02-From-Coproduct-to-VariantF/ReadMe.md

 Coproduct3 Value     Add     Multiply e
 ```

-When covering `Coproduct`, we explained that it was vulnerable to the same refactoring issues as `Either` because it is not "open":
+When covering `Either`, we explained that it was vulnerable to the following refactoring issues because it is not "open":
 1. Change the order of the types
 2. Add/Remove a type
 3. Change one type to another type

-Thus, the question was "What is the open `Coproduct` type?"
-The answer is `VariantF`.
+Since `Coproduct` is just a newtype wrapper over an `Either`, it suffers from the same "closed" problem.
+Thus, we'll need a corresponding `Variant`-like type to make it open.
+That type is `VariantF`.

 | | Open/Closed | Kind
 | - | - | - |